ruby-processing/JRubyArt/_libraries/hype.md

 keywords: library, java, framework, hype, processing

 ---
 <sup>5</sup><i>A vanilla processing library</i> that you may need to compile and install yourself.
 You could even use a [polyglot maven][polyglot] (see pom.rb) to build the jar, use a local processing core.jar if you want the latest version.
-I've put SNAPSHOT in version because library claims to under heavy development (commit history would say otherwise).
+I've put SNAPSHOT in version because library claims to be under heavy development (the commit history would argue otherwise).

 __pom.rb__